 The next day, Governor Kasich warned his fellow Republicans that repealing the ACA — without an equally robust replacement — could be disastrous.
 He pointed to the 700,000 Ohio residents who have gained coverage as a result of Medicaid expansion, and asked Republican lawmakers to explain exactly how those folks would continue to access coverage and healthcare without Medicaid expansion.

 Kasich also noted that Medicaid expansion in Ohio has played a key role the state’s fight against opioid abuse, as people — who would otherwise have been uninsured — have been able to receive rehabilitation services covered by Medicaid.

 Medicaid expansion in Ohio

-Kasich announced in early 2013 that the state would expand Medicaid using federal money to pay for the vast majority of the cost (the federal government pays the full cost through 2016, but will always pay at least 90 percent of the cost of covering the newly-eligible population).
+Kasich announced in early 2013 that the state would expand Medicaid using federal money to pay for the vast majority of the cost (the federal government paid the full cost through 2016, and under the current rules the federal government will always pay at least 90 percent of the cost of covering the newly eligible population).